cobaltt7/strife.js/README.md

 ### Commands

-Use the `defineChatCommand` function to define a basic chat command.
+Use the `defineChatCommand` function to define a basic, flat chat command.

 ```js
 import { defineChatCommand } from "strife.js";